amartincolby/Rust-Quick-Guide/README.md

 fundamental problems that were not easily soluble.
-These problems produced one of, if not the, greatest technical manuals in computing history: the legendary book _Design Patterns_ by the now-famous "Gang Of Four," a title they unfortunately share with Communist extremists from 1970s China.
+These problems produced one of, if not the, greatest technical manuals in computing history: the legendary book _Design Patterns_ by the now-famous "Gang Of Four," a title they unfortunately share with Communist extremists from 1970s China, which you will learn if you try to Google that phrase.

 A critical analysis of _Design Patterns_ is outside the scope of this guide, suffice it to say that many analyses have shown the problems they solve are _linguistic_ problems and not implementation problems.
 To wit, the patterns described are band-aids over a broken paradigm. _Design Patterns_ was published in 1994, but work on it started in 1990.
 We are over thirty years into an industry-wide quest to put lipstick on a pig.

 But beautiful change is in the air.
-Now is the autumn of the old ways, and I do not speak of AI.
+Now is the autumn of the old ways.
+To be clear, I do not speak of AI.
 Indeed, AI, or at least the AI that is generating excitement at the current moment, is firmly rooted in the old ways: the ways of feature delivery at all costs, quality and symbolic integrity be damned.
 The new ways recognize that the fundamental tools at use must be built with the goal of symbolic integrity in mind.
 This means languages.